-Body image can have a huge impact on teens.
+Teen body image issues can have a huge impact on their daily lives.
 Teenagers might be the most fashion-conscious people on the planet.
 Because they’re doing the hard work of forming their sense of self, what they wear becomes incredibly important.
 Furthermore, it’s one of the few ways they have to show the world who they are—or who they want to be.
 In addition, fashion can also be a route to gaining social status, bonding with peers, and expressing beliefs and affiliations.

 What effect does this intense focus on fashion have on teen mental health?
 There are many answers to that question.

 Self-Expression Through Fashion